|Entry Requirements:||Two grade 5s and three 4s in five subject areas at GCSE, to include a minimum of a grade 4 in Mathematics and English Language.|

 What will I learn?

-Not only will you be looking at a wide range of high profile real life cases, you’ll also find out about the offences themselves, how they came to court, how the Judge can sentence a convicted criminal and how solicitors, barristers, magistrates and juries interact.
-You’ll gain an understanding of how laws are made and how they are passed in parliament, police powers, criminal and civil courts and the European courts.
+You’ll gain an understanding of how laws are made and how they are passed in parliament, police powers, criminal and civil courts and the European Court of Justice.

 How will the course be assessed?